 The theater has its own opera ensemble, chorus and orchestra (The Osnabrück Symphony Orchestra), as well as ensembles for spoken drama, ballet and children’s theater.

 At last count there were eighty-eight functioning professional opera houses in Germany (more than in any other country in the world), as listed in the Yearbook of Opernwelt magazine.
-I have seen performances in fifty-seven of these houses so far — the Theater Osnabrück being the fifty-sixth.
+I have seen performances in sixty of these houses so far — the Theater Osnabrück being the fifty-sixth.
 I have listed all of these in my post Opera Houses in Germany.